mattermost/mattermost-handbook/operations/security/product-security/working-on-sensitive-prs.md

 ---
 description: >-
-    0% complete - Explanation of the Plugin Security Review Process
+    90% complete - Guidelines for Engineering staff working on Security issues
 ---

 # Working on security-sensitive Pull Requests